backblaze-b2-samples/b2listen/README.md

 The Backblaze B2 Listener, "B2listen" for short, allows you to forward Backblaze B2 Event Notifications to a service listening on a local URL.
 B2listen uses Cloudflare's free [Quick Tunnels](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/do-more-with-tunnels/trycloudflare/) feature, running an instance of [cloudflared](https://github.com/cloudflare/cloudflared) to generate a random subdomain on `trycloudflare.com` and proxy traffic from that URL to the local endpoint.
 B2listen can modify an existing Event Notification rule to use the `trycloudflre.com` URL or create a new, temporary, rule to do so.

-Note: the Event Notifications feature is currently in private preview.
+Note: the Event Notifications feature is currently in public preview.
 For information about enabling this feature, see [Automate Your Data Workflows With Backblaze B2 Event Notifications](https://www.backblaze.com/blog/announcing-event-notifications/).

 ## Prerequisites